mlubinsky/mlubinsky.github.com/sql/README.md

 There is Postgres table T with  3 columns :  user , timestamp and  status.
 The value in column  'status' can be 'YES' or  'NO'.
-Please write SQL which  returns for every user the number of consecutive  records and the number of conecutive  qroups
+Please write SQL which  returns for every user the number of consecutive  records and the number of conecutive  groups
 (by timestamp column) where status='NO'
 ```